Henry Cavendish: Personality and legacy

 The arrangement of his residence reserved only a fraction of space for personal comfort as his library was detached, the upper rooms and lawn were for astronomical observation and his drawing room was a laboratory with a forge in an adjoining room.
 He also enjoyed collecting fine furniture, exemplified by his purchase of a set of "ten inlaid satinwood chairs with matching cabriole legged sofa".

 Because of his asocial and secretive behaviour, Cavendish often avoided publishing his work, and much of his findings were not told even to his fellow scientists.
 In the late nineteenth century, long after his death, James Clerk Maxwell looked through Cavendish's papers and found observations and results for which others had been given credit.
 Examples of what was included in Cavendish's discoveries or anticipations were Richter's law of reciprocal proportions, Ohm's law, Dalton's law of partial pressures, principles of electrical conductivity (including Coulomb's law), and Charles's law of gases.
 A manuscript "Heat", tentatively dated between 1783 and 1790, describes a "mechanical theory of heat".
 Hitherto unknown, the manuscript was analysed in the early 21st century.
 Historian of science Russell McCormmach proposed that "Heat" is the only 18th-century work prefiguring thermodynamics.
 Theoretical physicist Dietrich Belitz concluded that in this work Cavendish "got the nature of heat essentially right".

 As Cavendish performed his famous density of the Earth experiment in an outbuilding in the garden of his Clapham Common estate, his neighbours would point out the building and tell their children that it was where the world was weighed.
-In honour of Henry Cavendish's achievements and due to an endowment granted by Henry's relative William Cavendish, 7th Duke of Devonshire, the University of Cambridge's physics laboratory was named the Cavendish Laboratory by Maxwell, the first Cavendish Professor of Physics and an admirer of Cavendish's work.
+In honour of Henry Cavendish's achievements and as a result of an endowment granted by Henry's relative William Cavendish, 7th Duke of Devonshire, the University of Cambridge physics laboratory was named the Cavendish Laboratory by Maxwell, who was the first Cavendish Professor of Physics and an admirer of Cavendish's work.